 And here are the changes to the cars for the All-Star Race only, which include restrictor plates and aerodynamic changes:

 Restrictor plates are metal plates with holes measured to a certain size in them, given out by NASCAR at the start of a race weekend and taken back at the end so teams don’t tamper with them.
-The plates limit airflow to the engine and reduce horsepower at NASCAR’s biggest oval tracks, the 2.5-mile Daytona International Speedway and 2.7-mile Talladega Superspeedway.
+The plates limit airflow to the engine and reduce horsepower at NASCAR’s biggest oval tracks, the 2.5-mile Daytona International Speedway and nearly 2.7-mile Talladega Superspeedway.

 The plates came after the cars got too fast in the late ‘80s and wrecks got worse, even injuring people in the stands.
 Modern cars are still slower by about 15 mph.